ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Consider looking at enterprise data solutions like Snowflake,

-Databricks, or Google BigQuery for your primary business intelligence data warehouse. ese tools are game changers.
+Databricks, or Google BigQuery for your primary business intelligence data warehouse.
+These tools are game changers.
 The serverless warehouses in particular (BigQuery, Aurora) are trivial to set up, have fairly consistent latency regardless of data size, and are highly cost-effective for early/mid-stage startups.

- In modern times, a startup doesn t need to build and host sophisti -
+ In modern times, a startup doesn't need to build and host sophisti -

 cated data pipeline architectures.
 ELT (Extract, Load, Transform) and ETL (Extract, Transform, Load) tools can now run entirely inside an enterprise database data lake/warehouse, and tools such as dbt provide reproducibility, testability, and pipeline-as-code capabilities, making running data pipelines much more manageable.